Barry Watson (athlete)

-Barrington ("Barry") Watson (born 13 February 1944) is a former Great British Olympian and long-distance runner.
-He came 45th in the marathon in the 1976 Summer Olympics.
+Barrington J. Watson (born 13 February 1944) is a former Great British Olympian and long-distance runner who competed at the 1976 Summer Olympics.

+Biography

+Watson was born in Poole, Dorset, England.

+Watson became the British marathon champion after winning the British AAA Championships title at the 1976 AAA Championships.

+Shortly afterwards at the 1976 Olympics Games in Montreal, he represented Great Britain and came 45th in the marathon.
 In 1977, he came second behind Steve Ovett in the first Dartford half marathon.

 In 2005, he helped to establish the Somme Poppy Marathon.
-He was born in Poole, Dorset, England.